Dr. Justin Bush, PhD

-WHY Positive Development for youth and families:
+WHY Positive Development for Youth and families:

-Getting clearer insight for the unique issues youth face is an essential first step to helping them stay or get back on track for positive youth development.
-As youth gain clarity about their unique profile of character strengths and start to learn how to use them, they apply their new knowledge to solving problems they are facing.
-They also start to make new goals and to head into new life directions with their character strengths in mind and develop them further into adulthood.
+Getting clearer insight into youth’s unique issues is an essential first step to helping them stay or get back on track for positive youth development.
+As youth gain clarity about their unique character strengths and start to learn how to use them, they apply their new knowledge to solve problems they face.
+They also begin to make new goals, head into new life directions with their character strengths in mind, and develop them into adulthood.

 *The 24 Character Strengths are the VIA Classification of Character Strengths.
-For more information visit: viacharacter.org VIA Classification © Copyright 2014-2020, VIA Institute of Character.
+For more information, visit: viacharacter.org VIA Classification © Copyright 2014-2020, VIA Institute of Character.
 All rights reserved.

-HOW do we do it:
+How do we do it:

-WHAT we do is:
+What we do is:

 Offer evidence-based psychotherapies with character strengths interventions (CSI) as a strengths-based and positive psychology therapeutic approach to providing behavioral healthcare to adolescents, parents, and families.
 Positive psychological interventions like CSI are scientific tools and strategies focusing on increasing well-being, positive cognition, and positive emotions.
 We meet with youth and families in person at our Portland, Oregon office and remotely by offering online telehealth video sessions.
 Upon request, we also give supportive consultation to school personnel, medical- and other healthcare professionals.